Ethorbit/SteamDeck-SteamOS-Guides/Installing-Any-Software/README.md

 If you don't want the container to have the ability to manage the deck's user accounts, you should replace Bind with BindReadOnly for hosts, passwd, shadow, gshadow, group, subuid, subgid, sudoers and sudoers.d.

+We also give it /home and /mnt to share our files with the container.

 ## Setting up Docker

 My life wouldn't be complete without Docker, so as a bonus I'm going to show how to get it working.